Graduate Studies

 Application for Degree

 All students must submit an “Application for Degree” through their myBama portal.
-This application must be approved by the end of the registration period for the semester in which the student expects to graduate.
-If a student fails to graduate that semester, a new application for degree form must be submitted.
+This application must be submitted before the deadline specified by the graduate school.